kxdang/kiendang.me/content/blog/057-clindamycin/index.md

 date: 2019-10-12
 slug: clindamycin
 title: 💊Clindamycin
-description: My personal experience with this antibiotic lead me to create a bite-sized explanation on how clindamycin works.
+description: My personal experience with this antibiotic inspired me to write a bite-sized explanation on how clindamycin works.
 tags: ["biochemistry"]
 ---